oberocks/obe-input-reset/README.md

 });
 ```

+### Using Text Color Classes
-As an alternative to using an color code, you may use the optional ```colorClass``` option to add color to your character:
+As an alternative to using an color code, you may use the optional ```colorClass``` option to add a text color to your reset character:
 ```javascript
 $('input[name="example"]').obeInputReset({
 	iconMode: false,  // Expects: true | false (Default = "false")